 Apply during your first semester in the Honors Program

-Provides first-year students the chance to conduct research the summer before their sophomore year.
+Provides first-year students the chance to pursue an original research, design, or creative project the summer before their sophomore year.

 Rowe Scholars Program